techroshan059/DeepTTE/README.md

+I update the code from python version 2 => 3

 This project is the code of AAAI 2018 paper ***When Will You Arrive?
 Estimating Travel Time Based on Deep Neural Networks***.

 We provide the complete version of code and part of sample data in Chengdu.
 You can replace the sample data with your own data easily.
 See the samples in data/ for more details.